Laboratory Technician - Radio (Deadline Extended)

 Open Until Filled:

-Complete application packets will be accepted until the position is filled; however, those submitted by 11:59 p.m.
-(PST) on December 2, 2019
+Complete application packets will be accepted until the position is filled; however, applications submitted by 11:59 p.m.
+(PST) on Monday, January 4, 2021 are assured consideration.

 Applicants must submit all of the following materials online unless otherwise noted at Mt.SAC Employment Website

 to be considered for this position:

 1. A Mt.
 San Antonio College online application.

 2. A cover letter describing how the applicant meets the required education and experience.

 3. A detailed resume that summarizes educational preparation and professional experience for the position.

 4. Two letters of recommendation that reflect relevant experience (do not use social media or professional networks as a means to provide letters of recommendation).

 5. If applicable, College and/or university transcripts showing the awarded/conferred degree are required and must be submitted with the online application by all applicants, including current or former employees of the college, to demonstrate that the required educational qualifications are met.
 Unofficial transcripts are acceptable at the time of application; however, copies of diplomas are not accepted in lieu of transcripts.